 The main drawback, however, of using these brake fluid types is a reduced boiling point.
 If you are running a race or applying brakes frequently, this reduced boiling point can cause your brake fluid to boil unexpectedly.

 DOT 5 brake fluid uses a more viscous mixture that resists water.
-If water happens to enter your brakeracing brake fluid performance system lines while using it, it will sit at the bottom of your braking system where it can oxidize your system.
+If water happens to enter your brake system lines while using it, it will sit at the bottom of your braking system where it can oxidize your system.
 Because DOT 5 brake fluid does not absorb water, it will not boil as easily, thereby allowing you to run your brakes much harder.

 Silicone based fluid may create more mush in your pedal, but will be more predictable overall as the fluid will not compress as easily.
 By keeping brake fluid temperatures under 350 degrees Fahrenheit, you can expect constant performance from the DOT 5 brake fluid.